Summer is Curry Season: Here's the Science to Prove It

 REASON 2: The antimicrobial argument

 In warm weather, we start eating outside.
-Dishes get passed around, seconds get taken, things stay on the table.
-A curry base built on cumin, garlic, chilli and coriander is doing quiet work the whole time: the same compounds that give the dish its depth are actively inhibiting the bacteria that warm air encourages.
+Dishes get passed around, things stay on the table.
+A curry base built on cumin, garlic, ginger, chilli and coriander is doing quiet work the whole time: the same compounds that give the dish its depth are actively inhibiting the bacteria that warm air encourages.
 It is not a reason to skip food hygiene.
 It is another reason to stop thinking of spiced food as a cold-weather indulgence.

 Curry feast served family style with kachumber salad, raita, and naan